 - 1. Visit Symantec Security Response at http://securityresponse.symantec.com and answer these questions: - (a) What kind of virus is SubSeven?
 What kind of capabilities does it offer to an attacker?
 How much of a threat would you consider it to be?
 Answer:

-(b) What kind of virus is Love Bug?
-What kind of capabilities does it offer to an attacker.
+(b) What kind of virus is Swen?
+What kind of capabilities does it offer to an attacker?
 How much of a threat would you consider it to be?
+Answer:

-Answer: (c) What kind of free tools are available?
+(c) What kind of free tools are available?
 Would they serve as a substitute to buying an installing anti-virus software?
 Why or why not?
-Answer: 2.
-Usin ng the Google search engine, answer the following questions about Zone Alarm (the free ion): (a) Are you completely safe once you install it?
 Answer:

+- 2. Using the Google search engine, answer the following questions about Zone Alarm (the completely free version): - (a) Are you completely safe once you install it?
+Answer:

 (b) Does it protect against incoming attacks?
 Outgoing attacks?
+Answer:

-Answer: (c) What is "malware?"
-Answer: Ansv wer these questions about online shopping: Visit Amazon.com.
+(c) What is "malware?"
+Answer:

+- 3. Answer these questions about online shopping: - (a) Visit Amazon.com.
 With whom does Amazon.com share customer information?
 Name three ways Amazon.com works with you to secure your personal information.